AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-env-tools.md

 >
 >There's a pseudo property "name" which must be used to perform a wildcard search.

-For example, if there is an image avaialable with the name:
+For example, if there is an image available with the name:

 `ad-nmvtis.jpg`